Stained glass: In Latin America

-Revival in Britain
+Revival in Great Britain and Ireland

 The Catholic revival in England, gaining force in the early 19th century with its renewed interest in the medieval church, brought a revival of church building in the Gothic style, claimed by John Ruskin to be "the true Catholic style".
 The architectural movement was led by Augustus Welby Pugin.
 Many new churches were planted in large towns and many old churches were restored.
-This brought about a great demand for the revival of the art of stained glass window making.
+This brought about a great demand for the revival of the art of stained-glass window making.

 Among the earliest 19th-century English manufacturers and designers were William Warrington and John Hardman of Birmingham, whose nephew, John Hardman Powell, had a commercial eye and exhibited works at the Philadelphia Exhibition of 1876, influencing stained glass in the United States of America.
 Other manufacturers included William Wailes, Ward and Hughes, Clayton and Bell, Heaton, Butler and Bayne and Charles Eamer Kempe.
 A Scottish designer, Daniel Cottier, opened firms in Australia and the US.